:: Methods + Tools

 Step 6: Include strategies in local plans for parks, zoning, comprehensive planning, tourism development or recreational strategies.

-Green infrastructure plans can be fitted into existing city and county planning efforts and can compliment already-identified conservation goals.
+Green infrastructure plans can fit into existing city and county planning efforts and can compliment already-identified conservation goals.
 Following are several examples of how green infrastructure assessments may be utilized:

 • Environmental chapters in comprehensive plans and/or to implement existing comp plan goals for resource assessments and conservation